-A wonderful two-storey building with all rooms facing inward towards a courtyard in the middle of the home, which included a sunken brightly-coloured mosaic plunge pool.
+A wonderful two-storey building with all rooms facing inward towards a courtyard in the middle of the home, which includes a sunken brightly-coloured mosaic plunge pool.

-Our room was very much as I imagined.
+Our room is very much as I imagined.
 Sumptuous and inviting.

-A wonderful very generous breakfast (included in room’s price) is served between 8-10am.
-Freshly squeezed orange juice, home-baked cakes and breads, freshly brewed coffee, sweet green tea with clumps of fresh mint, and hot chocolate, awaited our presence.
+A wonderful very generous breakfast (included with room) is served between 8-10am.
+Freshly squeezed orange juice, home-baked cakes and breads, freshly brewed coffee, sweet green tea with clumps of fresh mint, and hot chocolate awaited our presence.